MC ToolboxMC TOOLBOX

 the same NBT string over and over.

-Every time I wanted a custom spawner in a map I was building, I had to look up the NBT keys, remember whether it was MinSpawnDelay or min_spawn_delay, figure out whether the 1.21 give command uses block_entity_data or BlockEntityTag, and then copy-paste it wrong anyway.
+Every time I wanted a custom spawner in a map I was building, I had to look up the NBT keys, remember whether it was MinSpawnDelay or min_spawn_delay, figure out whether the modern give command uses block_entity_data or BlockEntityTag, and then copy-paste it wrong anyway.
 So I built this.
 Pick a mob, drag a few sliders, copy the command.
 That's it.

 If it saves you five minutes on your next build, great.
 If you use it to make a skeleton spawner that launches arrows at your friends, that's also acceptable.
 No judgment here.